MegaStrategy/mega-core/README.md

 To create the auction:

 1. Create a JSON file with the auction details.
 See [script/auctions/cvUSDC.json](script/auctions/cvUSDC.json) for an example.
+    - Note that the `maturity` and `start` values are absolute timestamps
 2. Create a salt for the ConvertibleDebtToken using the `cv_token_salts.sh` script: `./shell/cv_token_salts.sh --account <CAST_ACCOUNT> --prefix <PREFIX> --auctionFilePath <PATH_TO_AUCTION_FILE>`
     - The `prefix` is the hexadecimal prefix for the ConvertibleDebtToken, e.g. `c0c0c0`
 3. Update the JSON file with the salt and expected address of the ConvertibleDebtToken.